-Network and computer security is critical to maintaining the integrity of the University campus network, therefore all information technology resources in use by international University visitors (generally J-1 visa holders) and nonimmigrant international Employees (H-1B visa holders) and full-time matriculated advanced international students (F-1 visa holders) that contain any institutional information or research data or that are used to connect to University networks must have the University's most current required information security controls in place and functioning at all times.
+Network and computer security is critical to maintaining the integrity of the University campus network, therefore all information technology resources in use by international University visitors (generally J-1 visa holders) and non-immigrant international Employees (H-1B visa holders) and full-time matriculated advanced international students (F-1 visa holders) that contain any institutional information or research data or that are used to connect to University networks must have the University's most current required information security controls in place and functioning at all times.
 All computers must run up-to-date and approved operating systems, antivirus software, endpoint security protection and other security software or hardware as required from time to time by URI Information Technology Services.
-This security requirement applies not only to University-owned electronic devices but also to personal devices that may connect to the university computer network and be used for University Business and/or University-sponsored research.
+This security requirement applies not only to University-owned electronic devices but also to personal devices that may connect to the University computer network and be used for University Business and/or University-sponsored research.

 Specifically relating to visiting scholars, unless a visiting scholar is a U.S. Person, all technology transfers involving that individual are subject to export control regulations including transfers taking place within the United States (Deemed Exports).
-Visiting scholars may not have access to any export controlled technology unless such transactions have been reviewed by the University of Rhode Island Office of Research Integrity.
-The University's internal computer system and network is an export controlled technology.
-The inviting unit is responsible for notifying the Office of Research Integrity that a visiting scholar will be on campus and for requesting an export review of the proposed activities of that individual before access may be granted.
+Visiting scholars may not have access to any export controlled technology unless such transactions have been reviewed by the University of Rhode Island Office of Research Security.
+The University's internal computer systems and networks are considered export controlled technology when they provide access to or facilitate the transfer of controlled technical data, research, or software that falls under U.S. export control regulations, such as the International Traffic in Arms Regulations (ITAR) or the Export Administration Regulations (EAR).
+The inviting unit is responsible for notifying the Office of Research Security that a visiting scholar will be on campus and for requesting an export review of the proposed activities of that individual before access may be granted.

-In addition to complying with the foregoing requirements regarding IT resources and access to University computer networks, international scholars, non-immigrant alien Employees, and international students and interns (J-1, H-1B, or F-1 visa holders) must also comply with all University information systems policies and procedures concerning access to and use of URI information systems, including but not limited to policies regarding the sharing of access rights, passwords, or other network information.
+In addition to complying with the foregoing requirements regarding IT resources and access to University computer networks, international scholars, non-immigrant alien Employees, and international students and interns (J-1, H-

+1B, or F-1 visa holders) must also comply with all University information systems policies and procedures concerning access to and use of URI information systems, including but not limited to policies regarding the sharing of access rights, passwords, or other network information.